Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 So with further research, these experiments may one day give individuals the ability to diagnose and treat cancer in a single visit to the MRI lab.

 Current forms of treating brain cancer involve surgery, if operable, but usually it is treated with chemo and/or radiation therapy, and often with poor results.
+The poor results come from modern-day treatments' failure to break the blood-brain barrier.

 Once the gold nanoparticles fully penetrated the brain, micro-bubbles were injected into the body, and 'Focused Ultra-Soundwaves' were focused on the cancer cells in the brain.